Železný Brod: Geography

 Železný Brod is located about 10 km southeast of Jablonec nad Nisou.
 It lies in the Giant Mountains Foothills.
 The highest point is at 453 m above sea level.
 The Jizera River flows through the town.
 The Žernovník Stream flows into the Jizera through the northern part of the town.
 The Kamenice River flows along the eastern municipal border before it joins the Jizera just outside the limits of Železný Brod.

 History

-Železný Brod was founded in the 11th or 12th century as a settlement named as Brod ("ford") or Brodek ("little ford").
-In the 13th century, King Ottokar II promoted the village to a town.
+Železný Brod was probably founded in the 11th or 12th century as a settlement named as Brod or Brodek (diminutive of Brod).
+The village was probably promoted to a town in the 13th century by King Ottokar II.
+The first written mention of Brod is from 1352.
 In 1468, the town was burned down, however in 1501, King Vladislaus II restored the town's rights and gave the town its coat of arms.
-Most likely at the same time Železný ("iron") was added to its name, alluding to the town's steelworks.
+Iron ore had been mined in the area around the city since the 14th century, but mining ceased during the Thirty Years' War.

+For almost 150 years, the Železný Brod estate was owned by the Waldstein family.
+In 1628, Albrecht von Wallenstein sold it to the Desfours family, who owned it until the establishment of independent municipalities in 1848.
 In the late 19th and early 20th centuries, the glassmaking industry boomed with the development of glass production and grinding mills.
 In 1920, the first Czech professional glassmaking school was opened.

 Economy

-The town's industry is represented by jewellers, as well as producers of blow-moulded glass, thermometers, and small glass commodities.
+Železný Brod is located in a region with a tradition of glass and costume jewelry production.
+The largest industrial company based in the town is Detesk, a producer of decorative and technical glass with more than 100 employees.

 Transport

-Železný Brod lies on the railway line Pardubice–Liberec.
+Železný Brod is located on the railway line Pardubice–Liberec.